Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Future Directions

-As clarified above, the distributed XL-MIMO implementation is promising for its uniform coverage and outstanding distributed processing ability.
+As discussed in Section III, the distributed XL-MIMO implementation is promising for its uniform coverage and outstanding distributed processing ability.
 However, the distributed XL-MIMO still needs to be investigated.
 With the versatile topology of distributed XL-MIMO, different signal processing schemes can be implemented distinguishing from the performance requirement and complexity trade-off.
-However, these processing schemes have not been well investigated and their performance should also be discussed.
 Meanwhile, the BS and antenna selections are also vital for the practical distributed implementation.
-More importantly, the distributed optimization at each XL-MIMO BS is interesting and distributed learning is regarded as a possible solution.
+Besides, the hardware cost and synchronization issues are indispensable for the XL-MIMO.
+The low-resolution ADC and hybrid-beamforming are advocated to lower the hardware cost, and the reference signal design for the over-the-air reciprocity calibration is an efficient method to address the synchronization issue.
+More importantly, the distributed optimization at each XL-MIMO BS is interesting, and distributed learning is regarded as a possible solution.